Gift Giving in Japan: A Traveler's Guide to Japanese Omiyage

 - Bring something that can be shared

 - Bring something that has a personal story behind it.
-If you bring some candy that's really gross but you grew up with it, the authenticity will override the bad taste for your hosts.
+If you bring some candy that's really gross but that you grew up with, the authenticity will override the bad taste.

-- Most Importantly, try to bring something local so that there's no danger of you giving them a repeat gift, and of course, to add that "Only-in-America" quality to your offering.
+- Most importantly, bring something local so that there's no danger of you giving them a repeat gift.
+Add that "only-in-America" quality to your omiyage.

 Quiz Results Explained

 Now before your inner perfectionist starts stamping his or her feet, realize that you aren't supposed to get 100% on this quiz.
 This is because there's no such thing as a completely right or a completely wrong gift.
 In other words, as long as you don't get 60% or below, consider yourself perfectly prepared to pick out an appropriate gift.

 Now you know how to buy as close to the perfect gift as is humanly possible.
 If you have any specific questions about gifts, feel free to ask in the comments!